 Fairy tales have been retold through various cultures and mediums for generations.
 Contemporary retellers of fairy tales mix fantasy and realism, fleshing out characters and exposing new ideas.
 These tales build on traditional fairy tales to create new works of fantasy.

-They are organized by tale, including stories with a variety of fairy tale references, and collections of short stories.
+This list is organized by tale, including stories with a variety of fairy tale references, and collections of short stories.
 Annotations for collections of stories include an alphabetical list of the fairy tales used.
-Many of the older books may be located in the S-Collection storage area; please consult the catalog and request assistance from the reference staff.

 This is a guide to more than 300 fractured, altered, and otherwise retold classic folk and fairy tales presented in picture books for K-5 students.
 Annotations describe each book, explaining how it diverges from the original.
 Settings and themes are highlighted and extras such as author's notes and glossaries are noted.
 Organized by original story (Beauty and the Beast, Cinderella, and so forth) and then by author, all entries also provide full bibliographic information.
 Indexes offer access by author, title, illustrator, location, and motif.